| Louise Larose, PhD Associate Professor of Medicine

 metastatic phenotype.
 Our goal is to identify the mechanisms by which higher levels

 of Nck-2 promote migration in cancer cells and metastasis in live animals.
+3. Phosphorylation network.
+We wish to determine

 the impact of phosphorylation on Nck adaptor function and localization.
 This includes